 - UN Post-2015 planning meetings in New York (21-24 April 2015).
-Winnie will speak on a panel “Post 2015 Informal: Means of Implementation and Global Partnership” hosted by the Government of the Netherlands.
+Winnie spoke on a panel “Post 2015 Informal: Means of Implementation and Global Partnership” hosted by the Government of the Netherlands.

 - Annual Meeting of the World Bank/IMF in Washington, DC (17-19 April 2015):

-Winnie will be delivering Oxfam's recommendations at a high-level Roundtable on Ebola with IMF's Managing Director Christine Lagarde, World Bank’s President Jim Kim, UN Secretary-General Ban Ki Moon, the presidents of the three Ebola-affected countries, and finance ministers.
-Oxfam’s new report "Never Again: Building Resilient Health Systems and Learning from the Ebola Crisis” will be presented to the audience.
+- Winnie delivered Oxfam's recommendations at a high-level Roundtable on Ebola with IMF's Managing Director Christine Lagarde, World Bank’s President Jim Kim, UN Secretary-General Ban Ki Moon, the presidents of the three Ebola-affected countries, and finance ministers.
+Oxfam’s report "Never Again: Building Resilient Health Systems and Learning from the Ebola Crisis” was presented to the audience.

-Winnie will speak on a panel on “Land Governance and Climate-Smart Agriculture" referring to our "Secure and Equitable Land Rights in the Post-2015 Agenda" paper from Jan 2015 (17 April 2015).
+- Winnie spoke on a panel on “Land Governance and Climate-Smart Agriculture" referring to Oxfam's "Secure and Equitable Land Rights in the Post-2015 Agenda" paper from Jan 2015 (17 April 2015).

-Winnie as a member of the World Bank's Gender in Development Advisory Group, will participate in planning meetings in Washington DC (19 April 2015).
+- Winnie, as a member of the World Bank's Gender in Development Advisory Group, participated in planning meetings in Washington DC (19 April 2015).